Nikhilvh2600/Movies_ticket_app/README.md

-# 🎬 CineStream – OTT Booking & Streaming Platform
+# 🎬 Movie Booking – OTT Booking & Streaming Platform

 **CineStream** is a full-stack web application inspired by platforms like *BookMyShow*, offering users the ability to register, browse movies, book/cancel tickets, and stream content — all with real-time notifications and email integrations.